CSE151A-Project/151A-project/README.md

 Additionally, our model selection process could have been more exhaustive.
 While we experimented with polynomial regression, DNNs, and XGBoost, future iterations of this project could involve conducting a more comprehensive model such as random forest regression, etc.

 ## Collaboration
  - Zheng Zeng
+   - Coordinated team meetings wrote agenda for each meeting and distributed tasks.
+   - Handled data cleaning and preprocessing for analysis readiness.
+Performed hyperparameter tuning for NN and XGB.
+   - Managed the GitHub repository ensure it meet all requirements.
+Polished the repository for the final version and reworded the README for enhanced clarity.
-   - Tongfei Yang: data exploration(graphs), built the first model(linear regression), figures showing modeling fitting&errors, readme file updates
+- Tongfei Yang:
+  - Conducted initial data exploration with graphical analysis, developed the baseline model using linear regression, visualized model fit and errors through plots, and maintained updates to the README file.